munyuawilson/Data-visualization-Data-science/README.md

 # Data-science

-The notebooks shows a Analysuis of a given set of data.
+The notebooks shows an Analysis of a given set of data.